 I'm not finished yet.

-All dietary fats produce appetite-suppressing hormones, that's why you feel more easily satisfied with fat added to your diet.
+All dietary fats induce appetite-suppressing hormones, that's why you feel more easily satisfied with fat added to your diet.
 As dietary fat also delays the emptying of stomach, you get to forestall hunger longer.
-In addition to these "special features" that all dietary fats possess, MCFA creates a more satisfying experience and thus making you feel full even longer than any other dietary fats.
+In addition to these "special features" that all dietary fats possess, MCFA creates a more satisfying experience and thus, makes you feel full even longer than any other dietary fats.

 Here's a study that proves the point:

 In a group of women, some were fed MCT drink while the rest LCT drink.
 30 minutes after the drink they were allowed to choose and eat as much as they wanted for their lunch.
 Those who had the MCT drink before the meal ate lesser than those who took the LCT drink.

 If you're not convinced, another study involving a group of normal-weight men shows the same result.
 Men who took breakfast that contains MCT ate less at lunch.
 What's even more encouraging is that these men who ate less at lunch did not make up for the lower calorie intake at lunch by eating more at dinner.
 Why?

 That's because MCTs or MCFAs in coconut oil can enter cells with absolute ease to supply quick energy.
 When these cells feel satisfied, your body will respond by slowing down the absorption of sugar into your bloodstream (i.e. stabilizing your blood glucose levels), thus releasing a steadier and longer supply of energy to fuel your cells and keep you satisfied longer.

 When your blood glucose levels stabilize and you feel full longer, you won't crave sugar and feel hungry easily.
 These could also help to control your binge eating, resulting in overall lower calorie intake.

 So that's how coconut oil earns its reputation as a "low-calorie fat".